jrlomas/OctoPix/README.md

 ## Installation

-1. Align the Octo-Neo PCB with the **J47 SPI3 header** on the Octopus board.
+1. Align the OctoPix PCB with the **J47 SPI3 header** on the Octopus board.
-2. Gently press the Octo-Neo PCB into the J47 header until fully seated.
+2. Gently press the OctoPix PCB into the J47 header until fully seated.
-3. Connect your Neopixel strips to the 3-pin JST-XH connectors on the Octo-Neo PCB.
+3. Connect your Neopixel strips to the 3-pin JST-XH connectors on the OctoPix PCB.
 4. Power on your Octopus board and configure your Neopixel effects using your preferred firmware (e.g., Klipper, Marlin).

-**Octo-Neo PCB Installed on BTT Octopus Board** (front and rear views):
+**OctoPix PCB Installed on BTT Octopus Board** (front and rear views):
 ![Installed Front View](images/octopus_front.png)
 ![Installed Rear View](images/octopus_rear.png)